 - Complaints from donors that mention us will be escalated to a manager for review.
 The manager will establish if the donor is in a pending communication file, and if so either remove the donor's entry before it is sent out or make the donor aware that they may receive a further communication before the new preference can take effect.

 - Retrained all its donor care and services teams on the above.

 We therefore made no further recommendations.

+The charity accepted our recommendations.
 We were encouraged to see how proactive the charity was in acting on the learning from this complaint in order to ensure its future compliance with the code.